psycedelicAI/high-security-facility-concept/FAQ.md

 Commercial documents include pricing, contract, and related delivery or service framing.

+### What belongs in whitepaper?

+Whitepaper contains long-form external framing that explains the concept at a broader level.

 ---

 ## Comparison and Clarification

-### What should I say if someone says this is just zero trust?
+### What should I say if someone says this is just Zero Trust?

-You can say that there is clear overlap with zero trust in contextual trust, least privilege, and continuous re-evaluation, but your concept goes further by treating a physical facility as a trust architecture with explicit zone meaning, movement semantics, degraded operations, and survivability concerns.
+You can say that there is clear overlap with Zero Trust in contextual trust, least privilege, and re-evaluation, but your concept goes further by treating a physical facility as a trust architecture with explicit zone meaning, movement semantics, degraded operations, and survivability concerns.

 ### What should I say if someone says it’s just physical security?